 What you need to prove that you can’t work due to migraines:

-- documentation from your doctor verifying the frequency and severity of the migraines,
+- documentation from your doctor verifying the frequency and severity of your migraines,

 - and you must have migraines that occur, at the very least, once a month.

 If you have migraines that occur less than once per month, but also have other conditions that affect your ability to work, you may still be able to get benefits based on the combination of your impairments.

-If you only have migraines and they happen less than once per month, your chances of getting approved are not as good as someone that has them more frequently.
-But you should still pursue your claim if you feel you cannot work, regardless of how often you have migraines.
+If you only have migraines, and they happen less than once per month, your chances of getting approved are not as good as someone that has them more frequently.
+But you should still pursue your claim if you feel you can’t work, regardless of how often you have migraines.

 In your migraine diary be sure to track:

 - the date of your migraine,

-- what medications you took to prevent or lessen the migraine,
+- what medications you took to prevent or lessen your migraine,

 - approximately how long the headache lasted,